 - 10″ x 14″ rectangle (approximately the size of an average laptop)

-We recommend and sell wireless solutions that we support and guarantee, but if you’ve got a different setup that you like or prefer – you are welcome to use it with our service.
+For the best performance and to ensure we can deliver quality service, we recommend and sell wireless solutions that we support and guarantee.
+If you’ve got a different setup that you like or prefer – you are welcome to use it with our service.

 In 1996 the Federal Communications Commission (FCC) passed the Over-the-Air-Reception Devices Rule.
 This rule states that whether you own or rent, you have the legal right to receive wireless internet service.
 It applies to tenants living apartments, condos, town homes, and those that are part of HOAs – and reserves the right for these tenants to install a dish (up to 1 meter diameter).

 For more details – including information on limitations, maintenance, and unreasonable installation delays – review the links below:

 Yes!
 Many of our customers find out about our service through word of mouth.
 For this reason, we are happy to credit your residential account for 1 month of service for each person you refer to us who becomes a Warren Wireless subscriber, up to a full year of free service.
 Your credit will be processed after the person you have referred has paid for their first month of service.

 If any of your friends or neighbors are interested in setting up hassle-free, high speed Internet service, have them sign up at https://warrenwireless.net/sign-up/.
 Make sure they know to tell us who referred them to us so that you can receive the referral credit.
 Thanks in advance!

 Your first bill will be emailed to you on the day after your installation and will only include the remaining days in the month where your service was active.
 For instance, if your monthly package is $50 / month, if you are scheduled to be installed on the 15th of the month, you will be billed on the 16th for $25.00 (half of our standard monthly rate).
 After that, you will be billed $50.00 on the 1st of each month going forward.